-- (b) a reconciliation of the valuation results with the Previous Valuation results. - 6.3 If the Member is of the opinion that a matter referred to in clause 6.1 or clause 6.2, or any aspect of a matter covered in this Professional Standard, is: - (a) not relevant to the valuation in the circumstance, then the Member must document that the matter is not relevant and provide reasons for forming that opinion; or - (b) relevant but not appropriate having regard to the circumstances of that matter and the valuation then, provided the valuation results are not intended to be used in, or as part of, a Regulatory Report, the Member: - (i) may depart from this Professional Standard in respect of that matter, but - (ii) must document why the approach adopted in those circumstances is more appropriate than the requirement stipulated in this Professional Standard.
+- (a) purpose of valuation and terms of reference; - (b) information and data; - (c) valuation methods; - (d) valuation assumptions; - (e) valuation estimates; - (f) uncertainty; and - (g) any other matter the Member identifies as a Material matter relevant to the valuation that is not detailed elsewhere in this Professional Standard. - 6.2.
+If a Previous Valuation has been conducted, the Member must also consider and disclose: - (a) actual versus expected experience; and - (b) reconciliation of the valuation results with the Previous Valuation results. - 6.3.
+If the Member is of the opinion that a matter referred to in clause 6.1 or clause 6.2, or any aspect of a matter covered in this Professional Standard, is: - (a) not relevant to the valuation in the circumstance, then the Member must disclose that the matter is not relevant and provide reasons for forming that opinion; or - (b) relevant but not appropriate having regard to the circumstances of that matter and the valuation then, provided the valuation results are not intended to be used in, or as part of, a Regulatory Report, the Member: - i. may depart from this Professional Standard in respect of that matter, but - ii. must record why the approach adopted in those circumstances is more appropriate than the requirement stipulated in this Professional Standard.